 In addition to sexual abuse, Fulton used violence against Vukovich.
 He beat the child with pieces of wood and whipped him with belts.
 Years later, at Vukovich’s trial, his brother testified about what they had suffered as boys.
 “We’d roll over on the bunk beds and be up against the wall,” said Joel Fulton.
 “It was my job to go first so he would leave Jason alone.”

 Their father was charged with second-degree abuse of a minor in 1989, but he served no prison time and, according to Vukovich, no one ever came to check in on the family afterward.

 The abuse continued until Vukovich was 16 years old, at which point he and his brother ran away.

 Still underage, Vukovich moved to Washington state.
 With no identification or financial recourse, he turned to thievery to survive and built a rap sheet with local cops.
 Vukovich admitted that his descent into crime fit into a cycle of self-hatred that had started during his childhood abuse.

 “My silent understanding that I was worthless, a throw away… The foundations laid in my youth never went away.”

-Vukovich curated a criminal record spanning from Washington and Oregon to Idaho, Montana, and California.
+By then, Jason Vukovich had a criminal record spanning from Washington and Oregon to Idaho, Montana, and California.
 Around 2008, he moved back home to Alaska.
 There, he racked up a number of criminal charges, including theft, possession of a controlled substance, and the assault of his then-wife, which Vukovich denies.